Nishkarsh9/ticket/template.md

 ## 6. Recommendation

-### **Recommended Tool:** Tool A
+### Recommended Tool: **Tool A**

 **Justification:**
-- Provides excellent functionality for our key requirements (Features 1 and 3)
+- Excellent functionality for our key requirements (Features 1 and 3)
-- Offers superior usability, leading to increased user adoption and reduced training costs
+- Superior usability, leading to increased user adoption and reduced training costs
-- Delivers better performance
+- Better performance and responsiveness
-- Ensures seamless compatibility with our existing systems
+- Seamless compatibility with our existing systems
-- Represents a lower total cost of ownership
+- Lower total cost of ownership

 **Alternative Options:**
-Tool B may be considered if **cost is the only deciding factor** and the limitations in Feature 3 are acceptable.
+Tool B may be considered **only if cost is the primary constraint** and the shortcomings of Feature 3 are acceptable.

+**Implementation Considerations:**
+- Integration with existing database: [Brief steps or dependencies]
+- User training focus: [Specify modules or teams]
+- Setup & configuration effort: Estimated [e.g., 2 weeks]

 ---

 ## 7. Conclusion

-**Tool A** is the clear winner in this comparison.
+Tool A is the clear winner in this comparison.
 It aligns better with our requirements, offers a superior user experience, and provides the best value for our investment.
-We are confident that Tool A will be a valuable asset and help us to **[state expected benefits — e.g., improve efficiency, streamline our workflow, or achieve our project goals]**.
+We are confident that Tool A will help us **improve efficiency**, **streamline workflows**, and **achieve our project goals**.

 ---